Gacko/Kubernetes/README.md

 ## Kubernetes

-Kubernetes packages need to be installed on all nodes:
+Kubernetes needs to be installed on all nodes:

 ```
 ./kube.sh kubernetes install node-1 ...
 ```

-To remove Kubernetes packages, run:
+To remove Kubernetes, run:

 ```
 ./kube.sh kubernetes remove node-1 ...